rust-lang/rust/doc/tutorial.md

 > about potential changes to the language, implementation
 > deficiencies, and other caveats appear offset in blockquotes.

-## Disclaimer

-Rust is a language under development.
-The general flavor of the language has settled, but details will continue to change as it is further refined.
-Nothing in this tutorial is final, and though we try to keep it updated, it is possible that the text occasionally does not reflect the actual state of the language.

 # Getting started

 ## Installation